camicroscope/ImageLoader.py/README.md

 # Data Loader

-Python utility to extract metadata from OpenSlide images and post them to a RESTful interface
+Python utility to extract metadata in JSON format from OpenSlide images and post them to a RESTful interface

 Installation:
 * Tested on python 3.5.0.